Dictionary Insertion Prompting for Multilingual Reasoning on Multilingual Large Language Models: Conclusions

 \section{Conclusions}

-In conclusion, Large Language Models (LLMs) are highly effective in English but underperform in many other languages, especially low-resourced ones.
-This disparity highlights the urgency of enabling LLMs for non-English languages, given the global linguistic diversity.
-Our proposed method, Dictionary Insertion Prompting (DIP), provides a simple yet novel and effective solution.
-By inserting English counterparts for non-English prompts, experimental analysis indicate that DIP enhances translation accuracy and reasoning capabilities within English-centric LLMs.
-Through experiments on approximately 200 languages using synthetic multilingual benchmarks created from existing benchmarks such as GSM8K and SVAMP, DIP has demonstrated substantial improvement in math and commonsense reasoning tasks across various LLMs, showing that using DIP can have significant impact on improving the performance of LLMs on multilingual reasoning tasks.
-We plan to open-source the resources including our code and data to facilitate future works.
+In conclusion, our proposed method, DIP, provides an effective solution to multilingual reasoning by inserting English counterparts for non-English prompts, experimental analysis indicates that DIP enhances translation accuracy and reasoning capabilities within English-centric LLMs.
+Through extensive experiments on approximately 200 languages using synthetic multilingual benchmarks created from existing benchmarks such as GSM8K and SVAMP, DIP has demonstrated substantial improvement in multilingual math and commonsense reasoning tasks across various LLMs.
+We also found that interleaving the dictionaries plays an important factor in the final performance.